 How to Get to Koh Tao

 Koh Tao is situated roughly 73 kilometers (45 miles) off the coast of Thailand and is part of the Chumphon Archipelago in the Gulf of Thailand.
 Being just a small island it’s not surprising that Koh Tao doesn’t have its own airport, so this means the only way you can reach this idyllic island is by boat.
 The good news is that you’re not restricted to just one type of boat or one route; there are actually multiple ways to get to Koh Tao depending on where you are starting from.
-The boat ride is shortest from Koh Phangan, making this a good option for anyone who is not a fan of traveling by water!
+The boat ride is shortest from Chumphon, but if you are on Phangan or Samui already, the boat trip will be short too.

 From Bangkok to Koh Tao

 If you’ve spent some time exploring the bustling capital of Thailand, you’re probably craving a place that’s more peaceful.
 Traveling from Bangkok to Koh Tao is a popular route, and there are three different ways to do it.

 You can fly as far south as possible from Bangkok before getting on a ferry.
 Flying to Koh Samui and catching a ferry from there is one option, but there are also other nearby airports on the mainland that will connect with ferry crossings to Koh Tao too.
 These are Surat Thani and Chumphon.
 If you opt for the second or third option, you can buy combined flight, bus and ferry tickets from reputable online booking websites such as 12Go.asia.
 Book your tickets all in one place and you get every part of your journey covered, leaving you with nothing to worry about on the day.
 Fly to Chumphon with Nok Air and you can connect onto a Lomprayah ferry, or go to Surat Thani with Air Asia and connect with a Seatran Discovery ferry.